Anisimov-AA/solar-system-simulation-BarnesHut-QuadTree-SDL/README.md

 </div>

 ##  Problem Underastanding

-- Objects (n): 9 planets + 200 asteroids = 209 total objects.
+Objects (n): 9 planets + 200 asteroids = 209 total objects
-- The Goal: For every frame of the simulation, you need to calculate the gravitational forces and check for potential collisions for every object.
+The Goal: For every frame of the simulation, you need to calculate the gravitational forces and check for potential collisions for every object

 **The O(n^2) Brute-Force Method**
 This method is simple: you create a checklist of every possible pair of objects and run the calculations.